 My approach to health and wellness is very much informed by a background in yoga and sitting meditation.

 I started practicing Bikram Yoga (the original hot yoga) in 1999 and taught full-time from 2007 to 2014.
 I managed studios for five of those seven years, specializing in teacher development, then made a tough decision (which you can read about here) to step back from a career that brought me much fulfillment because I no longer wanted to be associated with the man, Bikram Choudhury.

 While I still maintain a home yoga practice and will teach classes upon invitation, my real passion, my lifeline, has long been sitting meditation, which I learned 32 years ago from the late spiritual teacher Lee Lozowick (1943 – 2010).
 Though Lee was not Buddhist, the style of meditation he taught most resembles a combination of the Zen practice of Shikantaza (the art of just sitting) and the Tibetan Vajrayana practice of Pure Awareness.
 Lee started me off, an absolute beginner, with a rather advanced approach to meditation.
 What I can say about that is that it’s taught me plenty.

-I look forward to bringing a unique and seasoned understanding of the mind-body continuum to my coaching practice.
+I believe that I bring a unique and seasoned understanding of the mind-body continuum to my coaching practice.